 George Washington University

-Steve Peterson is in his 11th year as head coach of the Indiana rowing program, working primarily with the women's varsity.
+Steve Peterson is in his 12th year as head coach of the Indiana rowing program in 2014-15, working primarily with the women's varsity.
 He was named the second rowing head coach in Indiana history on Aug.
 11, 2003, replacing former head coach Mark Wilson.

 "Indiana has all of the necessary tools and potential to succeed," Peterson said.
 "We have great equipment and a fantastic lake to row on.
 On land, we have plenty of ergs and good weight lifting equipment.
 We also have a tremendous support staff of strength coaches, athletic trainers, academic counselors and an athletic administration who are excited about our program, and want to help our program to succeed.
 Couple this with the fact that we are in the Big Ten, one of the strongest rowing conferences in the country, and you have the blueprint to build a powerful rowing program."

 Peterson has already made an indelible mark on the Indiana program in 10 years at the helm.
 His varsity eight squads have posted win totals unprecedented in IU's short rowing history.